matloff/worthycsds/README.md

 *Linear algebra*

 Again, intuition is crucial, e.g. the geometric interpretation of vector spaces.
-Again, the WHY is important, e.g. why are matrices usueful?
+Again, the WHY is important, e.g. why are matrices useful?
 Could we do the same operations without them?

 *Abstract math*